easystats/easystats/paper/paper.Rmd

   [members of easystats](https://github.com/orgs/easystats/people),
   contributors, and users alike.
 authorcontributions: |
-  D.M. drafted the paper; all authors contributed to both the writing of the paper and the conception of the software.
+  D.L. and D.M. drafted the paper; all authors contributed to both the writing of the paper and the conception of the software.
 funding: |
   This research received no external funding.
 conflictsofinterest: |